yoasif/yoasif.github.io/_posts/2025-06-23-first-look-drag-to-pin-additional-tabs-in-firefox-nightly-141.markdown

 </figure>
 </p>

-A symbol doesn't appear - to show you where the tab will get dropped - like you get when dragging a tab from one window to another.
+When you drag a tab from one window to another in the horizontal tab layout, a symbol appears to show you where the tab will get dropped.
+You don't get that kind of affordance when dragging tabs into the pinned tabs area, or out of it.

 <p>
 <figure>